stormwindy/Qi-Table/docs/_includes/pages/how_it_works.md

   <img width="650" src="https://raw.githubusercontent.com/GavinPHR/Multi-Agent-Path-Finding/master/fig/visualization2.gif">
 </p>

 The path finding module is powered by a robust hierarchical algorithm with a high-level conflict-based search <a href="https://www.aaai.org/ocs/index.php/AAAI/AAAI12/paper/viewFile/5062/5239">[Sharon et al. 2012]</a> and a low-level space-time A* search.
+The module is available on <a href="https://github.com/GavinPHR/Multi-Agent-Path-Finding">GitHub</a> and listed on <a href="https://pypi.org/project/cbs-mapf/">PyPI</a>.

 ### Hardware Controller